Half Moon Bay drone shot

 Surfing in Pacifica, California

 Despite the sunny day, it was cold out.
-I was bundled up in a long-sleeved shirt, a vest and a furry sweater on top, and yet these surfers were out there in the 60-degree water in just a seven-millimeter wetsuit.
-Bold!
-I could never be a surfer.
+I was bundled up in a long-sleeved shirt, a vest and a sweater on top, and yet these surfers were out there in the 60-degree water in just a seven-millimeter wetsuit.
+Further proof I could never be a surfer.

 Surfing in Pacifica, California